 Have a picturesque panorama to show off?
 A sunset over a remote lake, or perhaps just a particularly rural-looking view of your neighborhood park?
-Try getting some shots from up high, ie. the balcony, a fifth-floor window, or if you’re brave, do some experimentation with a GoPro or a drone.
+Try getting some shots from up high.
+Head to the balcony, a fifth-floor window, or if you’re brave, do some experimentation with a GoPro or a drone.

 The flora and the fauna.

 Throwing some of the more iconic wildlife of summer into a shoot is enough to turn a park into the 100-acre wood.
 Classic summer flora would be things like daisies, sunflowers, baby’s breath, black-eyed susans, and pink peonies.
 A generous helping of bright, small-headed flower varieties strategically propped among tall grasses can create the effect of a wildflower meadow in July, especially using a soft focus.
 For fauna, think critters that are most active in warmer months, like birds, squirrels, dogs, or deer (if you can spot them).

 Camping scenes, fishing scenes, picnics—these are experiences that say summer to almost anyone.
 Use the video to take your audience on a summertime adventure, even if it’s filmed among the trees in your backyard—who’s going to know?

 Ever worked on a theatre set?
 Then you’ll know how a single prop can communicate a whole world of information.
 In this case, you want your props to communicate summer.
 Think about things like picnic blankets, vases of summer flowers, straw hats, sunglasses, flip flops, bamboo wind-chimes, a deck chair.… you get the idea.
 Just make sure everything is in context.